Connectedness of fractals associated with Arnoux-Rauzy substitutions: Introduction

 \section{Introduction}

-\emph{Rauzy fractals} are compact sets with fractal boundary that can be associated with any unimodular Pisot irreducible substitution.
-(See Definition~\ref{def:Pisot} and~\ref{def:RF} below for precise definitions.)
+Rauzy fractals are compact sets with fractal boundary that can be associated with any unimodular Pisot irreducible substitution.
+(See Definition~\ref{def:Pisot} and~\ref{def:RF} for precise definitions.)
 They first appeared in the work of Rauzy~\cite{Rau82}, who generalized the theory of interval exchange transformations by defining a \emph{domain} exchange transformation of three pieces in $\bbR^2$.
 Each of the three pieces is translated along a vector (one distinct vector for each piece) in order to give a different partition of the same shape (see Figure~\ref{fig:triboexchange}).
 These fractals were also discussed in the later work of Thurston~\cite{Thu89} in the context of numeration systems in non-integer bases.

 \paragraph{Properties of Rauzy fractals} Originally, Rauzy considered the \emph{Tribonacci substitution} $\sigma: 1 \mapsto 12, 2 \mapsto 13, 3 \mapsto 1$, and he proved in \cite{Rau82} that the dynamics of the symbolic dynamical system generated by $\sigma$ is realized by the domain exchange in the Rauzy fractal associated with $\sigma$.
-Rauzy's results have then been generalized by Arnoux and Ito~\cite{AI01} as follows: for any unimodular Pisot irreducible substitution $\sigma$ on $d$ letters, the subshift $X_\sigma$ generated by $\sigma$ is measure-theoretically isomorphic to a domain exchange of $d$ pieces in the fractal associated with $\sigma$, on the assumption that $\sigma$ verifies a combinatorial condition called the \emph{strong coincidence condition} (see also~\cite{CS01}).
+Rauzy's results have then been generalized by Arnoux and Ito~\cite{AI01} as follows: for any unimodular Pisot irreducible substitution $\sigma$ on $d$ letters, the subshift $X_\sigma$ generated by $\sigma$ is semi-conjugate to a domain exchange of $d$ pieces in the Rauzy fractal associated with $\sigma$ (a compact subset of $\bbR^{d-1}$), under the assumption that $\sigma$ verifies a combinatorial condition called the \emph{strong coincidence condition} (see also~\cite{CS01}).

-Rauzy fractals enjoy other nice dynamical properties.
-The subshift $X_\sigma$ is measure-theoretically isomorphic to a translation on the $(d-1)$-dimensional torus if $\sigma$ satisfies the \emph{super coincidence condition} introduced in~\cite{IR06, BK06}.
-Also, Rauzy fractals provide explicit Markov partitions for some hyperbolic automorphisms of the torus~\cite{IO93, Pra99}.
-It is currently not known if a Pisot irreducible substitution $\sigma$ always verifies the strong and the super coincidence conditions; the Pisot conjecture states that this is always the case.
+Rauzy fractals also provide an explicit way to prove that the subshift $X_\sigma$ is semi-conjugate to a translation on the $(d-1)$-dimensional torus if $\sigma$ satisfies the \emph{super coincidence condition} introduced in~\cite{IR06, BK06}.
+It is currently not known if a Pisot irreducible substitution $\sigma$ always verifies the strong and the super coincidence conditions; the Pisot conjecture states that this is always the case (see \cite{Que10,PF02,CANT}).